 Want to See a Ghost?
-Visit the 13 Most Haunted Bay Area Houses, Hotels, Abandoned Mines … Boo!
+Visit the 13 Most Haunted Bay Area Houses and Places

-Our East Bay region is filled with petrifying places for poltergeists and benevolent spirits, according to local paranormal investigators.
+You read right.
+The Bay Area is hella haunted, filled with petrifying places for poltergeists and benevolent spirits, according to local paranormal investigators.
 And the East Bay has some of the most ghastly ghost stories in the region.

 1. USS Hornet – Haunted By Ill-Fated Soldiers and Sailors

 Voted the most haunted attraction in the East Bay by locals, this decommissioned naval aircraft carrier could be home to as many as 50 spirits.
-Dozens of witnesses have told tales of unexplained sounds, moving objects and encounters with officers and enlisted men who suddenly vanish.
+Dozens of witnesses have told tales of unexplained sounds, moving objects, and encounters with officers and enlisted men who suddenly vanish.
 Could it have something to do with the fact that the Hornet earned nine battle stars during WWII, with 300 lives lost?
-Spend the night if you dare.
+Volunteer shipmates host mystery spirit tours and overnights every October.
 707 W Hornet Ave., Alameda

 2. Black Diamond Mines and Rose Hill Cemetery – White Witch or Mad Midwife?